frebib/year-4-notes/crypto/notes.md

 - Each block uses the same key
 - IV is publicly sent along with ciphertext (as the first block)
   - Could be thought as the 'zeroth block'
+- Encrypting the IV is pointless, CBC is _provably secure_ without it (assuming a random IV)

 #### Encryption
 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/8/80/CBC_encryption.svg/800px-CBC_encryption.svg.png)